vapor/toolbox/README.md

 You should see a list of available commands.

-#### Linux
+#### Makefile

-On Linux, you will need to build the Toolbox from source.
+If you want, you can build the Toolbox from source.
 View the Toolbox's [releases](https://github.com/vapor/toolbox/releases) on GitHub to find the latest version.

 ```sh
 git clone https://github.com/vapor/toolbox.git